IRIS-Solutions-Team/IRIS-Toolbox/StructuralModeling/Slang/!for.md

 this option is NOT available with the abbreviated syntax;

-The list of tokens can be based on Matlab expressions [Matlab expressions](matlab.md): Enclose an expression in a pair of angle braces, `<...>`.
+The list of tokens can be based on Matlab expressions [Matlab expressions](evaluate.md) that evaluates to a list of strings: Enclose an expression in a pair of angle braces, `<...>`.
 The expression must evaluate to either a numeric vector, a char vector, a string vetor, or a cell array of numerics and/or strings; the value will be then converted to a comma-separted list of strings.